mignonjia/TS_watermark/README.md

 - **Sampling**: Multinomial sampling with temperature=1.0, top_k=50
 - **Dataset**: C4 realnewslike official validation split from Hugging Face.
 It is further divided into our validation and test sets, with the test split as the default.
 - **Sample Generation**: 500 prompts, with each generates 200 tokens.
-- **Batch Size**: Default is 20, requiring approximately 30GB of GPU memory for OPT-1.7B model.
+- **Batch Size**: Default is 20, requiring approximately 40GB of GPU memory for OPT-1.7B model.

-### Configuration File

-To modify default settings, check the [config](config) folder.
-For details on each keyword, refer to [config/README.md](config/README.md).
+To modify default settings, check the `config` folder.
+For details on each keyword, refer to `config/README.md`.

 ### Running Evaluation